LayoutFormer++: Conditional Graphic Layout Generation via Constraint Serialization and Decoding Space Restriction: Experiments

 \subsection{Setups}

-\textbf{Datasets.} We compare \unilayout{} to existing approaches on two public datasets for graphic layouts. \emph{RICO}~\citep{rico} is a dataset of mobile app UI that contains $66$K+ UI layouts with $25$ element types. \emph{PubLayNet}~\citep{publaynet} contains $360$K+ document layouts with $5$ element types.
-On both datasets, there are a few layouts with quite a lot of elements, which easily leads to an out-of-memory problem and largely impacts the training speed.
+\textbf{Datasets.} We compare LayoutFormer++ to existing approaches on two public datasets. \emph{RICO}~\cite{rico} is a dataset of mobile app UI that contains $66$K+ UI layouts with $25$ element types. \emph{PubLayNet}~\cite{publaynet} contains $360$K+ document layouts with $5$ element types.
+On both datasets, there are a few layouts with quite a lot of elements, which easily leads to an out-of-memory problem.
 Existing studies use multifarious rules to filter out these layouts.
 In our experiments, we simply filter out the layouts with more than $20$ elements.
-Besides, we use $90\%$, $5\%$ and $5\%$ of data for training, validation and testing on both datasets.
+For RICO, we use $90\%$, $5\%$ and $5\%$ of data for training, validation and testing.
+For PubLayNet, we use $95\%$ and $5\%$ of official training split for training and validation, and the official validation split for testing.